 I am currently external examiner for:

-University of Southampton MA Applied Linguistics and MA ELT.
+University of Lancaster MA TESOL and MA TEFL.

 I have been external examiner for 11 UK doctorates as well as for theses in Australia, Finland, Spain and Switzerland.

 Expert list member, EU Comenius and Erasmus programmes.